RyelBanfield/f1-racing-now/README.md

 # F1 Racing Now

-A React Native app built by an F1 fan.
+A React Native/Typescript app built by an F1 fan.

 ## Features